 Announcements Tool: Announcements are used to inform site participants of current items of interest.
 Announcements can have multiple attachments, including documents and URLs.
 It is possible to draft and save an announcement before sending it out to site participants or posting it on the site.
 Announcements appear in a list when you are in the Announcements Tool.
 They also appear on the home page of each course or project site.
 Site owners and instructors can choose to have an announcement automatically emailed to all of the site participants by using the "required notification" setting shown below.

-Discussion and Private Messages: The ALEX Discussion Tool allows structured conversations that are organized in categories.
+Forums: The ALEX Forum Tool allows structured conversations that are organized in categories.
 Site participants can post replies to a topic (a "flat" discussion) or to other replies (a "threaded" discussion).
 The site owner can also choose whether or not to allow site participants to post their own discussion topics.
 You can view Discussion in a row or column layout.

 My Workspace: ALEX provides each user with his or her own individual online worksite which functions as a private workspace.
 Your workspace includes several features, including Resources, Schedule, Worksite Setup, Announcements, News, Web Content, Preferences, Help and Membership.

-Post’Em: Post’Em supports providing feedback and grades from an Excel spreadsheet saved in CSV format.
-Some useful features of Post’Em include: multiple files can be uploaded, participants only see the files that contain feedback, and Instructors can see whether participants have read their feedback.
-Post’Em is a ALEX provisional tool — it is not a core component of ALEX Releases, but it is relatively well-developed and is in use at multiple ALEX Installations.
+Comments and Feedback Tool: supports providing feedback and unofficial grades from an Excel spreadsheet saved in CSV format.
+Some useful features include: multiple files can be uploaded, participants only see the portion of the files that contain their individual feedback, and instructors can see whether participants have viewed their feedback.

 Schedule Tool: Schedule allows instructors or worksite organizers to post items in calendar format.
 The calendar has day, week, month, year, and a flat list view.
 Any Schedule item can have multiple attachments.
 All Schedules on worksites you have access to are merged in your My Workspace Schedule.
-In a worksite, you can also selectively merge Schedules from other worksites you have access to using the Merge feature.
 You can print an Adobe PDF file of any view of a Schedule by clicking the "Print PDF" button while in the desired view.

 Syllabus Tool: The syllabus is the official outline for your course.
 As an instructor, if you or your department has prepared an online syllabus already, you can direct the Syllabus Tool to link to it.
 Otherwise, you can enter material directly in your Syllabus tool.
 As you create a syllabus, you can designate that it be viewable by the general public or just to members of your course.
 Some features of a traditional syllabus are divided between the Syllabus and Schedule Tools.
 Some instructors use the Syllabus area to display the department’s official online syllabus, and use the Schedule as a detailed resource for students.
 You have the option to format your syllabus content in HTML instead of plain text.